For general queries contact the club captains (captain)

 The Training Officer coordinates weekly training sessions, organising planners for technical sessions and making sure that circuits and intervals happen.

-The training tour officer is responsible for organising the annual Training Tour at the end of Michaelmas.
-This year it's going to be in the Lake District, and is going to be amazing!
+The Training Tour Officer is responsible for organising the annual Training Tour at the end of Michaelmas.
+This year it's going to be in the Gower (South Wales) and will be amazing!

 Being a Technology Officer means managing the CUOC website and the CUOC email lists.